joliva/adaptive-ai-js/README.md

 adapt_ai_js
 ===========

-Javascript port of Adapt AI library into a Common.JS module.
-Adapt AI is a  library for implementing adaptive/statistical finite state machines (ASFSM).
+Javascript port of Adaptive AI library into a Common.JS module.
+Adaptive AI is a  library for implementing adaptive/statistical finite state machines (ASFSM).